-A student who wishes to withdraw from the Program after registration must meet with the Medical Laboratory Technology Program Director, notify the registrar and the office of the Vice President of Student Services, return all borrowed books and equipment, and clear all accounts.
-In addition, the Program Director will conduct an exit interview to assure proper advisement, documentation of student records, and plans for readmission as appropriate.
+A student who wishes to withdraw from the Program after registration must meet with the Medical Laboratory Technology Program Director, notify the registrar and the Vice President of Student Services office, return all borrowed books and equipment, and clear all accounts.
+In addition, the Program Director will conduct an exit interview to ensure proper advisement, student record documentation, and readmission plans as appropriate.